mktgurl/integrations/notmarketo.md

 (one of four possible options), create a giant funnel that would automatically segregate the customer data based upon which email theme was chosen, and then broadcast on a drip schedule of every other week for a finite number of emails.

-If we were extra clever, we would build skip logic into that drip flow and remove the user from the drip if they had successfully completed one of two actions: get a quote from a dealer or demo a unit.
+If we were extra clever, we would build skip logic into that drip flow and remove the customer prospect from the drip if they had successfully completed one of two actions: get a quote from a dealer or demo a unit.

 Alas, none of that is happening.